openstack/taskflow/doc/source/inputs_and_outputs.rst

 In TaskFlow there are multiple ways to provide inputs for your tasks and flows and get information from them.
 This document describes one of them, that involves task arguments and results.
-There are also :doc:`notifications`, which allow you to get notified when task or flow changed state.
-You may also opt to use :doc:`persistence` directly.
+There are also :doc:`notifications <notifications>`, which allow you to get notified when task or flow changed state.
+You may also opt to use the :doc:`persistence <persistence>` layer itself directly.

 -----------------------
 Flow Inputs and Outputs
 -----------------------

-Tasks accept inputs via task arguments and provide outputs via task results (see :doc:`arguments_and_results` for more details).
+Tasks accept inputs via task arguments and provide outputs via task results (see :doc:`arguments and results <arguments_and_results>` for more details).
 This is the standard and recommended way to pass data from one task to another.
 Of course not every task argument needs to be provided to some other task of a flow, and not every task result should be consumed by every task.

 If some value is required by one or more tasks of a flow, but is not provided by any task, it is considered to be flow input, and **must** be put into the